sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 -  **Concept Scheme:** A concept scheme is a maintained list of concepts that are used in data structure definitions and metadata structure definitions.
 There can be many such concept schemes.
-A “core” representation of the concept can be specified (e.g. a core code list, or other representation such as “date”).
+A "core" representation of the concept can be specified (e.g. a core code list, or other representation such as "date").
 Note that this core representation can be overridden in the data structure definition or metadata structure definition that uses the concept.
 Indeed, organisations wishing to remain with version 1.0 key family schema